 Generally, a material advisor must maintain a list identifying each entity or individual with respect to who the advisor acted as a material advisor with respect to a reportable transaction.
-A material advisor is not required to identify an entity or individual on the list if the entity or individual entered into a listed transaction or a transaction of interest more than 6 years before the transaction was identified in published guidance as a listed transaction of interest.
+A material advisor is not required to identify an entity or individual on the list if the entity or individual entered into a listed transaction or a transaction of interest more than 6 years before the transaction was identified in published guidance as a listed transaction or a transaction or a transaction of interest.